rsa17826/vex-plus-plus/readme.md

   - **settings**:
     - **attachesToThings**

-- **conveyer/left**: moves things on top of it to the left and momentum persists for a short time after leaving this block. works on pushable box, bomb and player.
+- **conveyer**: moves things on top of it to the left and momentum persists for a short time after leaving this block. works on pushable box, bomb and player.

   - **settings**:

-- **conveyer/right**: moves things on top of it to the right and momentum persists for a short time after leaving this block. works on pushable box, bomb and player.
+- **conveyer**: moves things on top of it to the right and momentum persists for a short time after leaving this block. works on pushable box, bomb and player.

   - **settings**: